Scheduled MonumentsWalesCastell Llansteffan

 What is Castell Llansteffan?

-Castell Llansteffan is a medieval castle occupying a commanding hilltop position overlooking the River Taf estuary in Carmarthenshire.
+Castell Llansteffan is a medieval castle occupying a prominent coastal promontory near the village of Llansteffan in Carmarthenshire, South Wales.
 It is designated a Scheduled Ancient Monument by Cadw under reference CM004.

 What period does Castell Llansteffan date from?

 Castell Llansteffan dates from the medieval period, and is classified as a castle.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Who is responsible for protecting Castell Llansteffan?